 You’ll Have the Same Vet and Farrier Costs

-While it may seem that it’s far more affordable to keep a Mini than it is to keep a full-sized horse, that’s not necessarily true.
+While it may seem that it’s far more affordable to buy a a mini horse compared to keeping a full-sized horse, that’s not necessarily true.
 Yes, Minis eat less than their full-sized counterparts, but Minis require the same vet and farrier care that horses do.
 Their vaccinations, teeth floating, and hoof trims all cost the same, so owning a Mini is very much like owning a full-sized horse.

 Additionally, if you’ll be boarding your Mini, expect to pay boarding costs close to what you would pay for a full-sized horse.
 Some barns offer discounts for boarding Minis, but others charge the going rate for a stall no matter how small the horse is.